 Leadership grant projects may address any environmental issue; however, there must be a clear partnership between the fellow and the nonprofit agency that accomplishes three things:

 Advances the leadership skills, expertise, and professional career of a Switzer Fellow;

 Achieves measurable improvement on a specific environmental issue through the work of the Switzer Fellow.

-One-year grants of up to $40,000 are available to qualified organizations for projects which involve Switzer Fellows in a substantive leadership role.
-Fellows may be employed as full or part time staff or on a contractual or consulting basis as long as the project is designed to utilize and advance the Fellow's expertise and leadership on the issue.
-Funds are awarded to the organization, which is responsible for advising and mentoring the Fellow toward achieving his or her professional goals.
+One-year grants of up to $60,000 may be available to qualified organizations for projects which involve Switzer Fellows in a substantive leadership role.
+Fellows may be employed as full- or part-time staff, or on a contractual or consulting basis as long as the project is designed to utilize and advance the fellow's expertise and leadership on the issue.
+Funds are awarded to the organization, which is responsible for advising and mentoring the fellow toward achieving his or her professional goals.

-The Leadership Grants Program is most appropriate for organizations creating new project initiatives or proposing to add a Switzer Fellow to staff.
+The Leadership Grants program is most appropriate for organizations creating new project initiatives for which a Switzer Fellow's expertise can contribute to near-term impact, or proposing to add a Switzer Fellow to staff.
 Funds may be used to cover direct program costs, including salaries and benefits, consulting fees, travel, materials and equipment.
 Up to 15% of overhead recovery will be considered.
-At this time, the Foundation is only awarding one-year grants and will not commit to subsequent years’ funding at the time of the initial grant award.
-In exceptional cases, a second or third year of funding may be sought from the Leadership Grants Program; however, the applicant organization is expected to demonstrate an increasing cost-share over time and substantial progress towards project goals.
+At this time, the foundation is only awarding one-year grants and will not commit to subsequent years’ funding at the time of the initial grant award.
+In exceptional cases, a second year of funding may be sought from the Leadership Grants program; however, the applicant organization is expected to demonstrate an increasing cost-share over time and substantial progress toward project goals.
 Requests for successive grants will be considered on a case-by-case basis.

 In some cases a leadership grant will support a project in an organization where a fellow is already employed.
 Such requests may be considered if the project will significantly elevate the fellow's leadership role in the organization and take his or her work in a significant new direction that will have direct environmental benefits.